Blog

 Whoever you choose to moderate your community, this person should prioritize the role.
 It can't just be something they do when they have a free minute away from their other tasks.

 Communities are typically active 24×7, and online discussions can quickly get out of control.
 At the very least, they need to check the community multiple times a day.
-Moderators can also set up notifications to alert them when people post new content to the community.
+Moderators can also set up notifications to alert them when people post new content to the community platform.

 Sourcing moderators from the community

 If your community is already thriving, you may be able to turn existing members into moderators.
-Having more community moderators gives you more eyes on community activities.
+Having more community moderators gives you more eyes on other community members' activities.

-You can’t just make anyone a moderator, though.
-Look for community members that are active and frequent participants in your group.
+You can't just make anyone a moderator, though.
+Look for community members who are active and frequent participants in your group.

 Check their post history to see how they interact with others.
-Look for people that add value, show signs of a cool head, and stop conflicts from escalating.
+Look for people who add value, show signs of a cool head, and stop conflicts from escalating.

 How do you find people with the potential to be good moderators?